TianyouLi2023/ADFxLMS-BC-algorithm/README.md

 # ADFxLMS-BC-algorithm
-This website is supplementary material for the article "Tianyou Li, Hongji Duan, Sipei Zhao, Jing Lu and Ian S. Burnett; An Improved Augmented Diffusion Algorithm with Bidirectional Communication for a Distributed Active Noise Control System; J. Acoust.
+This website is supplementary material for the article "Tianyou Li, Li Rao, Sipei Zhao, Jing Lu and Ian S. Burnett; An Improved Augmented Diffusion Algorithm with Bidirectional Communication for a Distributed Active Noise Control System; J. Acoust.
 Soc.
 Am.
 (Under Review), 2023.10".
 This website provides the MATLAB source codes for all simulations.

-(c) 2023 by Tianyou Li, Hongji Duan, Sipei Zhao, Jing Lu and Ian S. Burnett
+(c) 2023 by Tianyou Li, Li Rao, Sipei Zhao, Jing Lu and Ian S. Burnett

 %------------------------------------------------------------------------------------------------%